fermat01/Building-streaming-ETL-Data-pipeline/README.md

 - ***Define Transformations*** : Implement the necessary transformations and computations on the incoming data streams using Spark's powerful APIs.
 This may include data cleaning, filtering, aggregations, and enrichment from other data sources.
 - ***Integrate with Amazon S3*** : Configure Spark to write the processed data to Minio S3 object storage in a suitable format (e.g., Parquet, Avro, or CSV) for efficient storage and querying.

-### D.  Data Storage in Minio S3
+### - d.
+Data Storage in Minio S3
-MinIO is a high-performance, S3 compatible object store.
+Minio is a high-performance, S3 compatible object store.
 A MinIO "bucket" is equivalent to an S3 bucket, which is a fundamental container used to store objects (files) in object storage.
 In this pipeline, S3 will serve as the final destination for storing the processed data streams.

 - ***Create S3 Bucket*** : Set up an Minio S3 bucket to store the processed data in real-time.
 - ***Define Data Organization***: Determine the appropriate folder structure and naming conventions for organizing the data in the S3 bucket based on factors such as time, source, or data type.